timonsku/MoAgriS-Modular-Agriculture-System/README.md

 All modules are created in [Eagle](https://www.autodesk.com/products/eagle/overview) and are within the 10cm*10cm limit to use the free version.

 ### LED-Module
 Provides light by 3 full spectrum LEDs which intensity can be controlled via SDI.
+The long version has a better light and heat distribution.

 ### Pump-Module
 Provides water by a pump by switching it on/off via SDI.